-Perhaps Doig’s most famous design, and what he is remembered for, is his ventilator system – recognisable as the Pagoda roof on distilleries.
+Perhaps Doig’s most famous design, and that which he is most remembered for, is his ventilator system – recognisable as the Pagoda roof on distilleries.
 The design allowed for much better smoke extraction from the in-house kiln and has become utterly synonymous with the look of scotch whisky distilleries, to the point that some newer distilleries like Arran have Pagoda’s on the roof despite never having had a kiln.
 In total, Charles Doig was involved with the development of some 56 distilleries.
-Amongst them Dailuaine, where he pioneered his ventilator, Tamdhu, Speyburn, Aberlour, and Dufftown and up to Pulteney in Wick and to Highland Park in Orkney, Talisker in Skye and Laphroaig, Ardbeg and Caol Ila on Islay.
+Amongst them Dailuaine, where he pioneered his ventilator, Tamdhu, Speyburn, Aberlour and Dufftown and even up to Pulteney in Wick and Highland Park in Orkney, Talisker in Skye and Laphroaig, Ardbeg and Caol Ila on Islay.
 When Alfred Barnard visited Tamdhu he described it as ‘perhaps the most efficient of it’s era’ a credit, surely, to the man who designed it.

 Tamdhu has also appeared as a single cask release amongst the ranges of independent bottlers and the expression I’m going to review is one such release.
 Bottled by Wm.
 Cadenhead, the oldest independent bottler in Scotland, it is 22 years old and has spent some of that time slumbering in a Port Cask.

 Smell: There’s lots of fruit on the nose… Blueberry and Raspberry with Prune, Raisin and a touch of Apple.
 There’s also Honey and Toffee and a waft of Furniture Polish of all things.

 Taste: Orange and Blackcurrant with Walnut, Silky Caramel, Honeycomb and Oak.